 Hatchery Steelhead vs. Wild Steelhead

-In my experience most hatchery fish have some other funky fin, usually a dorsal that is bent or deformed in some way.
+In my experience, most hatchery fish have some other funky fin, usually a dorsal that is bent or deformed in some way.
 According to a study published in the journal Nature Communications, hatchery steelhead are genetically different than their wild cousins within one generation.
 Hatchery steelhead have less success reproducing when released into rivers.

 Summer Steelhead vs Winter Steelhead

-Summer run female fish enter the freshwater system with small undeveloped eggs.
+Summer run female fish enter the freshwater system with small, undeveloped eggs.
 On the other hand, winter steelhead enter river systems already sexually mature and ready to spawn.
 These differences and the length of their journeys explain why summer run fish spend much more time in freshwater.
-Winter fish may be in the river system only a matter of days, and summer fish may be in the freshwater system over a year.
+Winter fish may be in the river system for only a matter of days, and summer fish may be in the freshwater system for over a year.

 Tactics for Summer Steelheading